hashicorp/terraform-provider-boundary/docs/resources/account_password.md

 - `description` (String) The account description.
 - `login_name` (String) The login name for this account.
 - `name` (String) The account name.
 Defaults to the resource name.
-- `password` (String) The account password.
+- `password` (String, Sensitive) The account password.
 Only set on create, changes will not be reflected when updating account.

 ### Read-Only